ibm-cloud-architecture/refarch-integration-inventory-db2/README.md

   12 record(s) selected.
 ```

-From there you should be able to do the DB2 lift and shift scenario as describe in [this note](./docs/db2-cloud.md)
+From there you should be able to do the DB2 lift and shift scenario as describe in [this note.](./docs/db2-cloud.md)

 ### Using Vagrant

+We are working to define a unique vagrant file and supporting script to run DB2, MQ and WAS inside a single VM.
+This is documented in the integration project [here](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/vm/README.md)

 ## DB2 Server Installation